lsigut/EC_workflow/README.md

 “used_rotation”, “used_IRGA”) by `label_periods()` to specify these
 properties for each averaging period (see relevant function help files:
 `?extract_QC`, `?interdep`, `?label_periods`).
-For the columns to be recognized, respective changes need to be made also in QC workflow settings (see the description there).
+For the columns to be recognized, respective changes need to be made also in QC workflow (see the description there).

 ## Naming strategy with the EC workflow